 Thus, if the Duke of Guise was expecting immediate intervention from France in the face of the Spanish fleet moored in the bay and the considerable number of Spanish troops still in charge of the main body of the city, he was in for a disappointment.
 Indeed, the French court held Guise in such low esteem that when French ships got to Naples in December, the admiral in charge of the fleet was less concerned with engaging the Spanish militarily than in trying to find out who was in charge.
 The problem: no one.
 There were now two people trying to run the show: one, the new "doge"; two, Annese, the military commander of the city, who had called for French help in the first place.
 A third party, the collective nobility still quite loyal to the Spanish crown, sat and bided their time.
 The Duke of Guise was proving to be singularly arbitrary and ineffective in his dealings with the people, and he totally alienated Annese.
 By February, there was a strong anti-Guise conspiracy in Naples even among the "pro-French."

-meantime, the Spanish had replaced viceroy d'Arcos
+meantime, the Spanish had replaced viceroy d'Arcos with

-While political indecision and infighting
+While political indecision and infighting went on within

 among the large number of the nobility still loyal to

-Filomarino as a go-between to
+Spain.
+He also enlisted Filomarino as a go-between to

 Guise.
 John offered to repeal the hated taxes and offered

 a general amnesty.
 Then, in mid-February, the rebels

 The break came when a new viceroy was appointed: Inigo Velez de Guevara, Count of Ognate, Spain's ambassador to the Holy See.
 He landed at Gaeta in April with troops and joined those from the fleet of John and came in from the north, meeting little resistance.
 Guise had managed to alienate what little support he had within the city.
 The revolution had run out of steam.
 The re-rulers of Naples, the Spanish —John of Austria and viceroy Ognate— were surprisingly lenient when they were back in charge.
 They executed Annese (reneging on their promise to spare him if he gave up), but no vindictive bloodbath ensured.
 The city was tired.